greenplum-db/gpdb/gpdb-doc/markdown/install_guide/migrate-classic-partitioning.html.md

 ## <a id="why"></a> Why are Migration Tasks Required?

-Because partitioning-related system catalog, view, and function definitions have changed in Greenplum 7, you will be required to update any partition maintenance scripts that you have been using in Greenplum 6.
+Because partitioning-related system catalog, view, and function definitions have changed in Greenplum 7, you must update any partition maintenance scripts that you have been using in Greenplum 6.

 The following sections identify, for each Greenplum 6 partitioning catalog column, how to obtain similar information in Greenplum 7.
 These mappings should help ease your partition maintenance migration effort.